gregbuchholz/threads/src/c_example/readme.txt

-compile and then run with either:
+compile with "compile_command.sh" and then run with either:

 emrun index-asmjs.html